ZeroBitzz/employee-tracker/README.md

 # employee-tracker
-A CMS for managing employees in a company.
+A CMS(content managing system) for managing employees in a company.